Zion Canyon

 Zion Canyon Shuttle

 Imagine over thousands of vehicles a day competing for 250 parking spaces in Zion Canyon.
 Since millions of cars, trucks and recreational vehicles visit Zion each year, there had to be a way to reduce the impact on the park.
 Our parks are threatened by air pollution.
 The last thing anyone wants is pollution in this spectacular park.
-The National Park Service estimates that the use of the Zion Canyon Shuttle from mid-March until late October, each year, eliminates over 40,000 vehicle trips into Zion Canyon.
+The NPS estimates that the use of the shuttle from mid-March until late October, each year, eliminates over 40,000 vehicle trips into Zion Canyon.
 Other National Parks struggle, unsuccessfully, to maintain good air quality while Zion breezes by with some of the cleanest air in the United States.
 According to park officials, seventy-five percent of the park's visitors will use the shuttles.
-The shuttle system will also help reduce the impact on wildlife as the park grows in popularity.

 Plan your trip with our "Canyon Country"